 Digital queue reduction also matters.
 When applicants complete AI-guided intake before their counter visit, they arrive with a pre-validated application packet.
 Staff scan for completeness rather than collecting information from scratch.
 The counter appointment becomes a verification step, not a data collection session.

 Government agencies are ready for this shift.
-58% of government executives want to speed AI adoption (GovTech), and 78% of public sector organizations are already using AI in some form (Botpress).
 The infrastructure and willingness exist.
 What has been missing is conversational intake that adapts to the complexity of permit requirements.
+For other municipal service channels facing similar intake bottlenecks, the same approach scales: AI-powered 311 service request intake reduces the same incomplete-submission cycle for non-emergency city services.

 Frequently Asked Questions